epccs/Gravimetric/Applications/DayNight/README.md

 ![Wiring](./Setup/LightSensorWiring.png)

-The ALT input has a [voltage divider] that is used to sense input solar pannel voltage.
+The ALT input has a [voltage divider] that is used to sense input voltage (solar pannel or a current source).

 [voltage divider]: https://en.wikipedia.org/wiki/Voltage_divider